BBC Radio: 2002 digital radio networks

 With the increased rollout of Digital Audio Broadcasting (DAB) between 1995 and 2002, BBC Radio launched several new digital-only stations BBC 1Xtra, BBC 6 Music and BBC 7 in 2002 on 16 August, 11 March and 15 December respectively – the first for "new black British music", the second as a source of performance-based "alternative" music, the latter specialising in archive classic comedy shows, drama and children's programmes.
 BBC Asian Network joined the national DAB network on 28 October 2002.
 The stations had "Radio" added to their names in 2008.
 In 2011, BBC Radio 7 was renamed BBC Radio 4 Extra and the service was more closely aligned with Radio 4.

+2020s spin-off stations

+At the start of the 2020s, two Radio 1 spin-offs were launched on BBC Sounds, BBC Radio 1 Dance in October 2020, followed by BBC Radio 1 Relax, in April 2021.
+Radio 1 Relax however closed in July 2024.

+In February 2024, the corporation announced plans to launch three new spin-offs, as well as to broadcast Radio 1 Dance on DAB with expanded programming, pending public consultation and regulatory approval.
+BBC Radio 3 Unwind, featuring "calming classical music", launched on 4 November 2024, followed on 8 November by BBC Radio 1 Anthems, for "music from the 2000s and 2010s, catering to the appetite from young audiences for recent nostalgia".
+A Radio 2 spin-off, with "'a distinctive take on pop nostalgia' from the 50s, 60s and 70s", was also proposed, but was rejected by Ofcom in July 2025.

 Stations

 National (UK-wide)

-The BBC today runs national domestic radio stations, six of which are available in analogue formats (via FM or AM), while other have a purely digital format – they can be received via DAB Digital Radio, UK digital television (satellite, cable and Freeview) plus live streams and listen again on BBC Sounds.
+The BBC today runs national domestic radio stations, six of which are available in analogue formats (via FM or AM), while others have a purely digital format – they can be received via DAB Digital Radio, UK digital television (satellite, cable and Freeview) plus live streams and listen again on BBC Sounds.
 The current stations are: